 The Off-Grid Battery Bank Is the Binding Constraint

-Although most solar EV chargers allow amperage adjustment, mixed current ratings create complications for power sharing and site load management.
+Although most solar EV chargers allow amperage adjustment, mixed current ratings complicate power sharing and site load management.
 Dynamic load-balancing systems operate most efficiently when all chargers have similar maximum output; otherwise, available capacity cannot be evenly distributed, and lower-rated units often end up underutilized while higher-power stalls attract the majority of users.

 The daisy chain’s dedicated single 60A breaker is a physical protection mechanism in an off-grid EV charging system.
 No software misconfiguration, no GPM firmware bug, no accidental setting can push the EV chargers above 60A; the breaker enforces the limit.